yanivw12/gs2mesh/README.md

 |	|	|	|---points3D.txt
 ```

-You can either run an interactive notebook *custom_data.ipynb*, which also has visualizations and allows masking of objects interactively, or run a script *run_single.py*:
+You can either run an interactive notebook *custom_data.ipynb*, which also has visualizations and allows masking of objects interactively, or run a script *run_single.py* and use the automatic masking parameters:
 ```bash
 # if your input is a video
 python run_single.py --colmap_name <data_name> --video_extension <video_extension without '.'>